carbon-language/carbon-lang/docs/design/generics/appendix-archetype-algorithm.md

     ```
     Sort
     * $1 :!
-Container where .Elt is Comparable
+Container
-      - C
+      - C as Container where .Elt is Comparable
     ```

     becomes: